 For some, the search is for the imprint of another; a child or a mother, a grandfather or a brother, a lover, a husband, a wife, or a foe.

-We may go through our lives happy or unhappy, successful or unfulfilled, loved or unloved, without ever standing cold with the shock of recognition, without ever feeling the agony as the twisted iron in our soul unlocks itself and we slip at last into place.Those who are lucky enough to find it ease like water over a stone… and are home.
+Those who are lucky enough to find it ease like water over a stone… and are home.
 Here, Hart too is using the term "home" in a grand or mythic sense.
-When I read Hart's quote the first time, I was reminded of Nick Cassavetes’ The Notebook, based on Nicholas Sparks novel.
-Most dismiss the story as mere genre, but there are a few interesting moments.
+When I read Hart's quote the first time, I was reminded of Nick Cassavetes’ The Notebook.
+Most dismiss the story as pulp and maybe deservedly so, but there are a few interesting moments that caught my attention.
 The two main characters, Noah (Ryan Gosling) and Allie (Rachel McAdams) fall in love but then eventually become estranged.
 At one point, Allie is even set to marry someone else.
-In spite of this, Noah continues to rebuild a home he always envisioned living in with Allie.
+Despite this, Noah continues to rebuild a home he always envisioned living in with Allie.
 In doing so, he creates a room just for her where she can pursue her passion for painting.
 Shortly after seeing it, she laments the fact that she never paints anymore.
 She wants to, but for whatever reason, has stopped.
 We assume it’s because she has been busy or has simply forgotten- forgotten what’s important; essential.
-She’s reminded when Noah presents her this “room of one’s own.”
+She’s reminded when Noah presents her with this room of one’s own.
 By Noah understanding this need, even when Allie has forgotten it, their relationship moves beyond mere attraction, even beyond affection, to perhaps the truest form of intimacy- recognition.
 It’s one thing to be desirable to another, but it’s something else to be known.
 The house Noah built is a home but also acts as home in the mythic sense we've been discussing.
 Noah and Allie rekindle their relationship and something “unlocks itself” as both “slip at last into place.”

 Friendship arises... when two or more of the companions discover that they have in common some insight or interest or even taste which the others do not share and which, till that moment, each believed to be his own unique treasure or (burden).
 The typical expression of opening Friendship would be something like, 'What?
 You too?
 I thought I was the only one.’